DocumentationWorkfrontWorkfront Guide

 2. From the Filter drop-down menu, select New Filter.

-5. In the Set Filter Rules for your Report area, add the following code:
+4. In the box displayed, add the following code:

 name=green